 Field trips are part of many academic classes.
 You might visit agricultural and industrial projects, free trade zones, museums, clinics, schools, and nonprofits.

 Take your pick of nonstop activities offered weekly – volunteering, day trips, class trips, helping with PUCMM events like health promotions and educational fairs, and more.

-Volunteer in other capacities, caring for challenged infants and children, helping young boys at a baseball academy, helping an elementary school teacher, caring for young mothers – these are all ways to get personal with members of Dominican communities.
+Volunteer by caring for challenged infants and children, helping young boys at a baseball academy, assisting an elementary school teacher, caring for young mothers – these are all ways to connect with members of Dominican communities.

-Swap cultural tips with a Dominican or Haitian partner as you complete assignments together during the CIEE ICL in Santiago.
+Swap cultural tips with a Dominican or Haitian student as you complete assignments together during the CIEE ICL in Santiago.

 Advising before you depart to set goals and answer questions